Tunnel Protection

 Max Inbound Connections Maximum number of inbound connections allowed.

-means unlimited.Max Outbound Connections Maximum number of outbound (remote) connections allowed.
+0means unlimited.Max Outbound Connections Maximum number of outbound (remote) connections allowed.

-means unlimited.Remark Optional description or notes for this configuration.
+0means unlimited.Remark Optional description or notes for this configuration.

 1.3 Tunnel Connection Status